 Teaching with Technology at Emory

-The Teaching and Learning Technologies team is here to support instructors in the use of digital teaching tools, from the Canvas Learning Management System to LinkedIn Learning to video production.
+The Teaching and Learning Technologies team supports instructors in their use of digital teaching tools, from the Canvas Learning Management System to LinkedIn Learning to video production.
 We offer a variety of training and consultation options—and we look forward to collaborating with you.

 We’re Here to Help